gmc-code/PC-app-development/docs/pyscript/superheroes.rst

 | In general, you should use ``.value`` to get or set the value of an input element, and ``.innerText`` to get or set the text content of other types of elements.
 | ``.value`` is used to get or set the value of an input element, such as a text input or a select element.
 For example, if you have an input element with an id of myInput, you can get its value using document.getElementById('myInput').value.
 | ``.innerText`` is used to get or set the text content of an element, such as a <div> or a <p> element.
 For example, if you have a <div> element with an id of myDiv, you can get its text content using document.getElementById('myDiv').innerText.

+| Pyscript recommends using the display function to output to the browser window.

+.. py:function:: display(*values, target=None, append=True)

+    *values (list) - the list of objects to be displayed.
+Can be any of the following MIME types:: "text/plain", "text/html", "image/png", "image/jpeg", "image/svg+xml", "application/json" or "application/javascript"

+    target (str)- the ID of the html tag to output to.
+If none, output to the current <py-script> tag.

+    append (boolean) if the output is going to be appended or not to the `target`ed element.
+It creates a <div> tag if True and a <py-script> tag with a random ID if False

 ----